Abdallahalomarii/ATMBank/README.md

 ### What is Our Project Goal :
 - :heavy_check_mark:  Let The Client Use The ATM Fast and without any problem
 - :heavy_check_mark:  Clients can Deposit An Amount for the Balance
-- :heavy_check_mark:  The Balance Satart With 0 Amount
+- :heavy_check_mark:  The Balance Start With 0 Amount
 - :heavy_check_mark:  You can ViewBalance also after every transaction
-- :heavy_check_mark:  The ATM Application save Every Transztion  you did and showing it after you close the application
+- :heavy_check_mark:  The ATM Application save Every Transaction  you did and showing it after you close the application
 - :heavy_check_mark:  Our Project Handling all test that the user can do, So sdont worry about any confilt you will did.
 - :heavy_check_mark:  You will not lose any thing. :smile: